Attack-Resistant Federated Learning with Residual-based Reweighting: Experiments

 We compare our approach with other aggregation algorithms, including FedAvg \citep{McMahan2017}, the coordinate-wise median method \citep{Yin2018}, the coordinate-wise trimmed mean method \citep{Yin2018}, FoolsGold \citep{Fung2018}, and a coordinate-wise repeated median approach we adopt from \citep{Siegel1982}.
 We perform experiments on the MNIST handwritten digit dataset \citep{mnist}, the Amazon Reviews dataset \citep{amazon}, the CIFAR-10 dataset \citep{cifar}, and the Lending Club loan dataset \citep{loan}.
 We implement attack strategies and defense algorithms in PyTorch \citep{pytorch}.

-We use a two-layer convolutional neural network (CNN) for our MNIST experiments and the network architecture is shown in the appendix.
+We use a two-layer convolutional neural network (CNN) for our MNIST experiments.
 With this simple CNN model, our goal is to evaluate different aggregation algorithms for defending federated learning in the presence of attacks.
 On the CIFAR-10 dataset, we use ResNet-18 \citep{resnet} for image classification.
 The text classification model \textit{FastText} \citep{JoulinGBM16} is adopted for evaluation on the Amazon Reviews dataset.
 It is a two-layer deep neural network where the first layer is an embedding layer, and the second layer is a fully connected layer.
 For the Lending Club loan dataset, we use a simple neural network with three fully-connected layers to classify loan status.
 We use the last two models to demonstrate that our algorithm can be generalized to a natural language processing task and to a real-work financial problem.
 All the evaluation results are the average of running the same experiments 3 times.